deckhouse/deckhouse/docs/documentation/pages/NETWORK_SECURITY_SETUP.md

 ---
-title: Настройка сетевых политик для работы Deckhouse
+title: Configuring network policies for Deckhouse
-permalink: ru/network_security_setup.html
+permalink: network_security_setup.html
-lang: ru
+lang: en
 ---

 If the infrastructure where Deckhouse is running has requirements to limit network communication, the following conditions must be met: